Axway/v7-application-migration/README.md

 9. API (`V7_API_NAME`) is part of a product (`PRODUCT_NAME_FOUND`) that have multiple plans.
 10. API (`V7_API_NAME`) is not part of any plan quota of the product (`PRODUCT_NAME_FOUND`).

-For all these warning, `TBD` will be added in the mapping file under `productName` or `planName` or `environment` or `credentialRequestDefinitionId` variable.
+For all these warning, `TBD` will be added in the mapping file under `productName` or `planName` or `environment` or `apiServiceInstanceId` or `credentialRequestDefinitionId` variable.
 If you choose to ignore those warning, the migration for the specific application will not be complete.

 NOTE for credentialRequestDefinition: